lsst-dm/ldf_ops_tools/usage/README.rst

    ./usage.py --help

-There are examples of data files and plots included in the examples subdirectory.
+There are examples of mapping files and plots included in the **examples** subdirectory.
+There is also a script file that shows more usage cases.

 Advanced Plotting
 ^^^^^^^^^^^^^^^^^